org-formation/org-formation-cli/docs/cloudformation-resources.md

             Statement:
               - Sid: 'my statement'
                 Action: '*'
-                Effect: "Allow"
+                Effect: 'Allow'
                 Resource: '*'
                 Principal:
                   AWS: [] # empty array is not 'legal'
  ```

-syntactically the resource is not correct but as it will not be created (becuase of the condition) there wont be an error. yay!
+Syntactically the resource is not correct but as it will not be created (becuase of the condition) there wont be an error.
+Yay!